polkafoundry/polkadocs/docs/guide/README.md

 })
 ```

 Just like we access a contract's method with `contract.methods.someMethodName`, we subscribe to an event with `contract.events.SomeEventName`.
-Pass a filter object (ignore it for now) and a callback function which will get called each time our contract emit an event of that type.
+Pass a filter object (ignore it for now) and a callback function.
+The callback will get called each time the contract emits an event of that type.

 ::: tip NOTE
-Events happen in the past (that is, before the time of subscription) will not trigger the callback.
+Events emit before the time of subscription will not trigger the callback.
 :::

 If you've gone this far, well-done!
 You are an Icetea Blockchain Developer now :D. Let's take a look at what we've done.